Cariban languages: Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Guato, Kawapana, Nambikwara, Taruma, Warao, Arawak, Bororo, Jeoromitxi, Karaja, Rikbaktsa, and Tupi language families due to contact.

 Extensive lexical similarities between Cariban and various Macro-Jê languages suggest that Cariban languages had originated in the Lower Amazon region (rather than in the Guiana Highlands).
 There they were in contact with early forms of Macro-Jê languages, which were likely spoken in an area between the Parecis Plateau and upper Araguaia River.

 Family division

 The Cariban languages are closely related.
 In many cases where one of the languages is more distinct, this is due to influence from neighboring languages rather than an indication that it is not closely related.
 According to Kaufman (2007), "Except for Opon, Yukpa, Pimenteira and Palmela (and possibly Panare), the Cariban languages are not very diverse phonologically and lexically (though more so than Romance, for example)."

 Previous classifications

-Good data has been collected around ca. 2000 on most Cariban languages; classifications prior to that time (including Kaufman 2007, which relies on Kaufman 1994) are unreliable.
+Good data had been collected on most Cariban languages by c.
+2000; classifications prior to that time (including Kaufman 2007, which relies on Kaufman 1994) are unreliable.

 Several such classifications have been published; the one shown here, by Derbyshire (1999) divides Cariban into seven branches.
 A traditional geographic classification into northern and southern branches is cross referenced with (N) or (S) after each language.